|Values are valid only on day of printing.|

 In twin pregnancies, the risk for Down syndrome is approximated, using twin-adjusted medians.
 A specific risk for trisomy 18 cannot be calculated.
 In cases where 1 twin has demised, results may be unreliable.

-Results are not available for triplets or higher-multiple pregnancies, or for diabetics carrying twins.
+Results are not available for triplets or higher-multiple pregnancies

 Each center offering maternal serum screening to patients should establish a standard screening protocol, which provides pre- and post-screening education and appropriate follow-up for screen-positive results.